Great Molasses Flood: Area today

-United States Industrial Alcohol did not rebuild the tank.
+USIA did not rebuild the tank.
 The property formerly occupied by the molasses tank and the North End Paving Company became a yard for the Boston Elevated Railway (predecessor to the Massachusetts Bay Transportation Authority).
 It is now the site of a city-owned recreational complex, officially named Langone Park, featuring a Little League Baseball field, a playground, and bocce courts.
 Immediately to the east is the larger Puopolo Park, with additional recreational facilities.

-A small plaque at the entrance to Puopolo Park, placed by the Bostonian Society, commemorates the disaster.
+A small plaque at the entrance to Puopolo Park, placed by The Bostonian Society, commemorates the disaster.
 The plaque, titled "Boston Molasses Flood", reads:

 On January 15, 1919, a molasses tank at 529 Commercial Street exploded under pressure, killing 21 people.
 A 40-foot wave of molasses buckled the elevated railroad tracks, crushed buildings and inundated the neighborhood.
 Structural defects in the tank combined with unseasonably warm temperatures contributed to the disaster.

 The accident has since become a staple of local culture, not only for the damage the flood brought, but also for the sweet smell that filled the North End for decades after the disaster.
 According to journalist Edwards Park, "The smell of molasses remained for decades a distinctive, unmistakable atmosphere of Boston."

 On January 15, 2019, for the 100th anniversary of the event, a ceremony was held in remembrance.
 Ground-penetrating radar was used to identify the exact location of the tank from 1919.
 The concrete slab base for the tank remains in place approximately 20 in below the surface of the baseball diamond at Langone Park.
 Attendees of the ceremony stood in a circle marking the edge of the tank.
 The 21 names of those who died in, or as a result of, the flood were read aloud.

 Many laws and regulations governing construction were changed as a direct result of the disaster, including requirements for oversight by a licensed architect and civil engineer.